Colorado

 Saving headwaters and habitat at Dunton Meadows

-In May 2023, Western Rivers Conservancy purchased a prized property called Dunton Meadows, a 157-acre inholding in the San Juan National Forest, in the headwaters of the Dolores River.
-The property is set in a high-elevation saddle between the East and West forks of the Dolores, dominated by a broad wetland meadow at the edge of the Lizard Head Wilderness.
-The entire landscape is presided over by the snow-capped summit of Mount Wilson.
+Dunton Meadows is set in a high-elevation saddle between the East and West forks of the Dolores, dominated by a broad wetland meadow at the edge of the Lizard Head Wilderness.
+The entire landscape is presided over by the snow-capped summit of Mount Wilson and the high peaks of the San Juan Mountains.

-The Dolores is one of the West’s great rivers, and the steps we’ve taken at Dunton Meadows mark the beginning of our efforts to make a difference for this outstanding river system.
-Now that we've acquired Dunton Meadows, we plan to permanently protect it by conveying it to the San Juan National Forest.
-Conservation organizations, agencies, community groups, the Southern Ute Indian Tribe and local recreational groups all back the project.
+The Dolores is one of the West’s great rivers, and our work at Dunton Meadows marks the beginning of our efforts to make a difference for this outstanding river system.
 This is a special place, and ensuring this property remains intact and open to all will be an immense benefit to the fish, wildlife and people of Colorado.

 Project Facts